data-apis/array-api/latest/_sources/API_specification/array_object.md.txt

 - `<<=`.
 May be implemented via `__ilshift__`.
 - `>>=`.
 May be implemented via `__irshift__`.

+An in-place operation must not change the dtype or shape of the in-place array as a result of {ref}`type-promotion` or {ref}`broadcasting`.

 ```{note}

 In-place operators must be supported as discussed in {ref}`copyview-mutability`.